A career as an interpreter is one of the most sought-after careers involving Japanese.

 Relay interpretation is your best option if you cannot find an interpreter for a specific language pair.
 Multi-interpreter services are provided under this type.

-For example, you may need an interpreter for French into Latvian.
+For example, you may need an interpreter to translate French into Latvian.
 But due to the absence of a less-spoken Latvian interpreter, you would go for a common language like English.
-So, the final result will be French to English to Latvian.
+So, the final result will be French, English, and Latvian.

 Of course, this is lengthy and more expensive.
-But sometimes, because of the lack of an available interpreter in a specific language pair, this is the way to complete the critical work.
+But sometimes, because an interpreter in a specific language pair is unavailable, this is the only way to complete critical work.

 (ix) Business or negotiation interpreting